What Is Crypto Contract Trading?

 Crypto contracts let you buy, sell, and short cryptocurrencies and they come in different forms such as:

-• Futures contracts: Futures contract lets traders speculate on the future price of a cryptocurrency with a set expiration date.
+• Futures contracts: Futures contracts let traders speculate on the future price of a cryptocurrency with a set expiration date.
 Profit can be made in both positive and negative directions.
-In my experience, futures are difficult contracts to predict because you need to be sure of the price at a certain time in a few days or up to a few weeks in the future.
-If you want a detailed breakdown of how futures differ from perpetual futures, including how expiry dates, funding costs, and liquidation risks behave over time, read our guide on futures vs perpetual futures contracts.
+Futures require predicting the price at a specific time, which adds complexity compared to perpetual contracts.
+If you want a detailed breakdown of how futures differ from perpetual futures, including how expiry dates, funding costs, and liquidation risks behave over time, read the guide on futures vs perpetual futures contracts.
+For a deeper look at futures mechanics, see crypto futures trading.

 • Perpetual swap contracts: Perpetual swaps or inverse perpetual swaps are similar to futures except that they don’t have an expiration time and they usually offer high leverage ratios.
 Since perpetuals have no expiry, funding mechanics replace settlement risk, and that requires attention.

 • CFD contracts: Contracts For Difference (CFD) are contracts that are settled between a financial institution such as a CFD broker and an investor.
 It is a type of derivatives contract that lets the investor speculate on futures prices without owning the underlying asset.
-It is a common type of trading product for beginners as the brokers are often well-equipped with trading tools and strong regulation in the back to increase security.
+CFD brokers often provide educational tools and operate under regulatory frameworks, though CFD leverage still carries significant risk of rapid loss.

 Crypto contract trading is a way of speculating on the future price of a cryptocurrency without owning the coin itself.
 Instead, you trade a contract that often offers leverage to increase position size where you can go both long and short to make profits.

-This style of leverage trading is considered high-risk and beginners should spend a considerable amount of time learning how these contracts work and start very small or use a demo account.
+This style of leverage trading is considered high-risk.
+Traders new to these instruments benefit from spending time learning how these contracts work and starting with small positions or demo accounts.

 How does it work in the real markets?